 Protein powders: whey, casein... what to choose?

-Whey protein is a favorite among bodybuilders looking for a mass-building supplement.
-It is made from whey, which is filtered, concentrated and dried to form a powder rich in high-quality protein.
-Its greatest asset is its BCAA content (leucine, isoleucine and valine), essential for building muscle.
-It is also easily assimilated by the body.
+Whey proteinis highly prized among bodybuilders looking for a supplement to help them gain mass.
+It is made from whey that is filtered, concentrated, and dried to form a powder rich in high-quality protein.
+Its greatest asset is its BCAA content ( leucine, isoleucine, and valine), which are essential for building muscle.
+It is also easily absorbed by the body.

-Whey protein comes in a variety of forms: concentrated, isolate, hydrolysed or native.
-We recommend isolate, which is purer than concentrate and offers better value for money than hydrolysed whey.
+There are different forms of whey protein available: concentrate, isolate, hydrolyzed, and native.
+We recommend isolate, which is purer than concentrate and offers better value for money than hydrolyzed whey protein.

 Whey is a convenient, quick and easy protein snack.
 Just 1 or 2 doses a day as a snack, mixed with water or milk in a shaker, and you're all set.